Individual Voluntary Arrangement (IVA)

 About Freeze Debt

-Freeze Debt are the UK's multi award-winning debt advice and solutions app.
-Since our launch in 2019, we've helped thousands of users clear over £30M of debt.
+Freeze Debt are the UK's multi-award-winning debt advice and solutions app.
+Since the App launch in 2019 it has helped thousands of users deal with over £30m of debt

 IVA Pros

-• Your monthly IVA repayments will depend on your personal income and expenditure, meaning it will be an amount you can afford each month.
+Your monthly IVA repayments will depend on your personal income and expenditure, meaning it will be an amount you can afford each month.

-• The contractual interest and charges on your unsecured debt will be frozen and your creditors will no longer be able to contact you.
+The contractual interest and charges on your unsecured debt will be frozen and your creditors will no longer be able to contact you.

-• If you're a homeowner, you should be able to keep your home as long as you keep up with your mortgage repayments.
+If you're a homeowner, you should be able to keep your home as long as you keep up with your mortgage repayments.

-• There are no set up fees to be paid before your IVA is agreed.
+There are no set-up fees to be paid before your IVA is agreed.

 IVA Cons

-• Creditors don’t have to agree to an IVA, therefore we can’t guarantee your IVA will be accepted.
+Creditors don’t have to agree to an IVA, therefore we can’t guarantee your IVA will be accepted.

-• In some cases, if you own your home, you may be expected to re-mortgage to free up some equity for your unsecured creditors.
+In some cases, if you own your home, you may be expected to re-mortgage to free up some equity for your unsecured creditors.

-• You will pay fees to the IVA company but they will be included as a part of the one affordable monthly payment.
+You will pay fees to the IVA company but they will be included as a part of the one affordable monthly payment.

-• If your IVA fails, creditors may request the supervisor of your IVA petitions for your bankruptcy.
+If your IVA fails, creditors may request the supervisor of your IVA petitions for your bankruptcy.